The ACARS Network is a Web API (and application) that enables people with an

-What server URL do I need for ACARS?If you want to point your ACARS software at the server, either use the program default (blank the line) or set it as:
+What server URL do I need for ACARS?If you want to point your ACARS software at the server, set it as:

 Despite the name of the URL, it is not a HTML file that you will get back, so there is little point in using a web browser to look at it.
 For more information, look at the protocol docs.